by K. S. Sivakumaran

 He adds:” The Sri Lankan racial riots of July 1983 were neither accidental nor spontaneous.
 They were meticulously planned and carried out by politicians of that era.
 Seeds of discord sown in the early 1980s resulted in the pogrom of 1983 and the subsequent armed violence”

-Now, let’s come to the realistic fiction.
-The book is a novel with erotic sensibilities amidst ethnic tensions among the Lankans even as early as quarter century ago.
-It is refreshing to note that a Thamil man and a Sinhala woman could really love each other despite hatred propagated by a few self-interested ultra nationalists.
+Now, let’s come to realistic fiction.
+The book is a novel with erotic sensibilities amidst ethnic tensions among the Lankans even as early as a quarter century ago.
+It is refreshing to note that a Thamil man and a Sinhala woman could really love each other despite hatred propagated by a few self-interested ultra-nationalists.